 Fuel trim calculations are obtained from the oxygen or air-fuel sensor signals while the system is in closed loop.
-The driver controls the amount of airflow into the combustion chamber by pressing the accelerator pedal, and the ECM controls the amount of fuel to match operating conditions.
+The driver controls the airflow into the combustion chamber by pressing the accelerator pedal, and the ECM controls the amount of fuel to match operating conditions.

 Long Term Fuel Trim

 For example, when a vacuum line is damaged or left disconnected, the oxygen sensor senses this increase in exhaust oxygen.
-The ECM receives this voltage signal and then compensates for the lean mixture by holding the fuel injectors open longer, resulting in a positive fuel trim and an enriched fuel mixture.
+The control module receives this voltage signal and then compensates for the lean mixture by holding the fuel injectors open longer, resulting in a positive fuel trim and an enriched fuel mixture.